 We conceived of a policy that would have merged these concepts into the operation of all state environmental efforts.
 Our legislator champions, Senator Rebecca Saldana and Representative Kristine Reeves, introduced the legislation in the 2019 session which was called the Healthy Environment for All Act (HEAL Act).
 During our advocacy for it we made significant progress in educating the Legislature about the need for EJ; although the Legislature didn’t pass the EJ requirements of the HEAL Act, it did create the EJ TF.
 The Task Force was required to develop policy recommendations on how State Agencies could incorporate EJ into their responsibilities and submit them in a report to the Governor and Legislature by the fall of 2020.

 Front & Centered was honored to be appointed as the statewide EJ organization to co-chair the 16 member group, and we are grateful for David Mendoza’s service as our representative.
 From the date of the first EJ TF meeting in September 2019 through the last one in September 2020, we worked assiduously to shape the policy recommendations in the mold of justice.
 Our primary means for this was through hosting community conversations where our members discussed EJ issues in depth and prepared to give feedback to the EJ TF on its policy recommendations.

 The next leg of our journey is to return to the Legislature in 2021 to pass the EJ Task Force recommendations as an enhanced version of the HEAL Act.
-Prior to the start of the Session, Front & Centered will release its parallel Community Report to the EJ Task Force Report, which will provide more detailed insight about what we heard throughout the state in our community conversations.
+Prior to the start of the Session, Front & Centered will release its parallel Community Report on Environmental Justice, which will provide more detailed insight about what we heard throughout the state in our community conversations.
 Stay tuned for that and enjoy the recommendations!

 For more information about, contact Sameer@frontandcentered.org.